Tpw429/Covid-19_Regression_Analysis/README.md

 2. gdp_vaccination_hdi
 3. country_group

-These joined tables are sent to jupyter notebook using Pandas and Python libraries psycopg2 and sqlalchemy to use further for machine learning.Snapshots of Database integration are available in the Database Integration folder.
+These joined tables are sent to jupyter notebook using Pandas and Python libraries psycopg2 and sqlalchemy to use further for machine learning.Snapshots of Database integration are available in the [Database Integration folder][3]

 ## The Visualization Aspect